AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-collaboration.md

 * **Use a merge tool** : Git provides a merge tool that can help you resolve conflicts.
 The merge tool allows you to compare the changes made by each collaborator and choose which changes to keep.

 * **Rebase your branch** : If your branch has fallen behind the main branch, you can use the `git rebase` command to apply the changes from the main branch to your branch.

+## Git Workflow

+The Git workflow for a collaborative data science project should follow these steps:

+* **Create a new branch** : Each collaborator should create a new branch to work on.

+* **Make changes** : Collaborators should make changes to their own branch.

+* **Push changes** : Collaborators should push their changes to the remote repository regularly.

+* **Create pull request** : Once a feature is complete, collaborators should create a pull request to merge their changes into the main branch.

+* **Review and merge** : Other collaborators should review the changes and provide feedback.
+Once the changes are approved, they can be merged into the main branch.